 Young people are protected from attempting suicide if they are resilient and have positive relationships with parents or guardians, close friends and other adults.
 Helping young people feel safe, supported and part of the community are all important ways to protect them from suicide.

 Never ignore the warning signs that a young person may be thinking about suicide.
 A young person that is thinking about suicide may express feelings of hopelessness or worthlessness.
 They may feel very alone and misunderstood.

 - showing a drastic change in mood or behaviour

 - being aggressive and irritable

 - talking about dying a lot, or making arrangements for when they are dead

 - having access to weapons, sharp objects or medicine

 - self-harming (such as cutting their skin)

 - using a lot of alcohol or illicit drugs

 The person might lose interest in their friends or social activities.
 They may seem to stop caring about other people or events.
 Their school or work performance might suffer, and they might get into trouble with the police or even run away.
 They might also have problems sleeping.

 While it’s important not to ignore these signs, sometimes there is no indication that a person is thinking of suicide.

 If you or someone you know is having suicidal thoughts, the first thing to do is to talk about it.
-Don’t be afraid to ask questions.
-Talking and listening allows a young person to open up about what they’re going through and take the first steps towards getting help.
+Do not be afraid to ask questions.
+Talking and listening allows a young person to open up about what they are going through and take the first steps towards getting help.
 See below for a list of helplines you can call now.

-If you are with a young person who is thinking about suicide, don’t leave them alone.
-Make sure the young person doesn’t have access to things that they could harm themselves with, including sharp objects, drugs, weapons, medications or a car.
+If you are with a young person who is thinking about suicide, do not leave them alone.
+Make sure the young person does not have access to things that they could harm themselves with, including sharp objects, drugs, weapons, medications or a car.